SchiefLab/Jade/README.md

                         processor requests
   --machine_file MACHINE_FILE
-                        Optional machine file for passing to MPI

-  --print_only          Do not actually run anything.
-Just print out setup info for review --json_base JSON_BASE
+                        Optional machine file for passing to MPI --print_only          Do not actually run anything.
+Just print setup for review.
+  --json_base JSON_BASE
                         JSON file for setting up base paths/etc. for the cluster.Default = 'file_dir/jsons/common_flags.json'
   --json_run JSON_RUN   JSON file for specific Rosetta run.
+  --root ROOT           Set the root directory.
+Default is to use pwd.
-  --root ROOT           Override any root directory set in json_base.
-If none
+                        (Benchmarking: Override any set in json_base.)
+  --job_name JOB_NAME   Set the job name used for mpi_tracer_to_file dir and
+                        queue.
+Default = 'rosetta_run'.
+(Benchmarking:
-                        is set, will use cwd --job_name JOB_NAME   Override any job name set in json_base.
-Default = 'rosetta_run'
+                        Override any set in json_base.)
   --extra_options [EXTRA_OPTIONS [EXTRA_OPTIONS ...]], -e [EXTRA_OPTIONS [EXTRA_OPTIONS ...]]
                         Extra Rosetta options.
 Specify like:
                         cdr_instructions=my_file other_option=setting.
-Note NO '-'
+Note NO
-                        charactor.
+                        - charactor.
 Booleans do not need an = sign.
   --one_file_mpi        Don't setup mpi_tracer_to_file.

 ```

 ## score_analysis